openebs/openebs/contribute/design/1.x/ndm/20190705-ndm-disk-identification.md

 ## Graduation Criteria

 - NDM should be able to uniquely identify the disks, across reboots, across different SCSI ports and anywhere within the cluster.
+NDM should be also able to create N partition as per the user config.
 The unique identification can be marked successful, if NDM detects the disk, and the user is able to retrieve his data from the disk